2018 Appalachian State Mountaineers football team

 The 2018 Appalachian State Mountaineers football team represented Appalachian State University during the 2018 NCAA Division I FBS football season.
 The Mountaineers were led by sixth-year head coach Scott Satterfield and played their home games at Kidd Brewer Stadium.
 They competed as a member of the East Division of the Sun Belt Conference.
 They finished the season 11–2, 7–1 in Sun Belt play to be co-champions of the East Division with Troy.
 Due to their head-to-head win over Troy, they represented the East Division in the inaugural Sun Belt Championship Game where they defeated West Division champion Louisiana to become Sun Belt Champions for the third consecutive year and first time outright.
 They were invited to the New Orleans Bowl where they defeated Middle Tennessee.

 On December 3, head coach Scott Satterfield resigned to become the head coach at Louisville.
 He finished at Appalachian State with a six year record of 51–24.
 Defensive line coach Mark Ivey led the Mountaineers in the New Orleans Bowl.

 On December 13, Appalachian State hired North Carolina State offensive coordinator Eliah Drinkwitz as their new head coach.

-Previous season

-The Mountaineers finished the 2017 season 9–4, 7–1 in Sun Belt play to earn a share of the Sun Belt championship for the second consecutive year.
-They received an invite to the Dollar General Bowl where they defeated Toledo for the second consecutive year in a bowl game.